-This course is dedicated to exploring the interplay of social, historical, and spatial forces in configuring American racial formations, identities, and experiences.
+This course is dedicated to exploring the interplay of social, historical, and spatial forces that have shaped post-emancipation African American life.
 Although primarily focused on race, place and space as they figure in the African-American experience, the course readings also address American racial configurations as they affect other Americans: from Euro-Americans to Native Americans.
-Most of the readings will also figure gender as a central feature of racial stratification and racial thought.
+Many readings also figure gender as a central feature of racial stratification and racial thought.

 510:597 Readings in Early Modern European History

-510:601 Colloquium in European History: The History of Human Rights
+510:601 Colloquium in European History: Eastern European History

 Professor Melissa Feinberg